codxvoid/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-CodxVoid is committed to providing a welcoming, inclusive, and collaborative environment for all participants.
-This Code of Conduct outlines our community guidelines, standards, and practices to ensure a positive experience for everyone involved.
+CodxVoid is dedicated to providing a welcoming, inclusive, and collaborative environment for all participants.
+This Code of Conduct outlines our community guidelines to ensure a positive experience for everyone involved.

 ## Our Pledge